qlyoung/lagopus/docs/usage.rst

 API
 ---

-Lagopus exposes a REST API used to control it.
+Lagopus exposes an HTTP REST API.
 The web interface controls Lagopus solely through this API to ensure that it stays up to date and covers all public functionality.
-The link in the sidebar brings up Swagger-generated API docs.
+The ``API`` link in the sidebar brings up Swagger-generated API docs.
 Each endpoint has a documentation blurb associated with it that explains the purpose and usage of the endpoint.

-The API can be used to create and monitor jobs, view and download crashes, and anything else achievable via the web interface.
+The API provides programmatic access to any task achievable via the web interface.

-Because Lagopus itself has no facilities for recurring jobs, CI integration, email remote reporting, and other desirable features, the goal of the API is to allow as much flexibility in this space as possible.
-For instance, if you want to kick off a fuzz job after each build of your project in CI, you can simply build a job zip as part of your CI task and POST it to the job creation endpoint.
+Because Lagopus itself has no facilities for recurring jobs, CI integration, email reporting, and other desirable features, the goal of the API is to allow as much flexibility and extensibility as possible.
+For instance, if you want to kick off a fuzz job after each build of your project in CI, you can simply build a job zip as one of your CI artifacts and POST it to the job creation endpoint.